 Navigator Acquire Dialog

-This dialog opens when the 'Navigator-Acquire at Items' menu item is selected and lets you control what actions are taken at a series of Navigator items marked as 'Acquire' or 'Tilt Series'.
-For items marked as 'Acquire', the primary actions available are to take and save an image, take an image and save it as a map, or run a script at each point.
+Actions and Tasks - This dialog opens when the 'Navigator-Acquire at Items' menu item is selected and lets you control what operations are done at a series of Navigator items marked as 'Acquire' or 'Tilt Series'.
+These operations are of two kinds: the "Primary Action" performed to acquire images, and "other tasks", optional steps to prepare for that acquisition.
+For items marked as 'Acquire', the primary actions available are to take and save an image, optionally making it a Navigator map; acquire with the Multiple Records procedure; or run a script at each point.
 If there are only items marked as 'Acquire', the Tilt Series option is unavailable; if there are only items marked as 'Tilt Series', the other actions are unavailable.
 If there are both kinds of items marked, the dialog will open with the Tilt series option selected but the other options available; however, the selected action will be taken only on the appropriate kind of item ('Acquire' or 'Tilt Series') and items of the other kind will be skipped.

-Control of the tilt series or script acquisition after it is started is complex because it involves two levels of activity: the Navigator acquisition and the operation being run.
+Operation control after starting - Control of the tilt series or script acquisition after it is started is complex because it involves two levels of activity: the Navigator acquisition and the operation being run.
 Buttons in the Camera and Script control panel will be modified and enabled to allow control at both of these levels.
-The effect of these buttons is described for each action in the Primary Task section below.
+The effect of these buttons is described for each action in the Primary Action section below.

 Run script - Select the script to run by its number or name.
 When the script completes, the Navigator will go on to the next item.
 If it stops with an error that cannot be resumed from, the Navigator acquisition will also stop, unless the script includes the command 'NoMessageBoxOnError', in which case the Navigator will go on to the next item.
 If there is an error that can be resumed from, or if you stop the script with 'End Loop' or 'STOP' and it is then resumable, then the Navigator will not go on to the next item and the status bar will show 'STOPPED NAV SCRIPT'.
 At this point you can do several things: 1) Resume the script with 'ResumeS'; 2) abandon this script and go on to the next item by using 'End Script'; 3) terminate the acquisition after this item is completed or abandoned by pressing 'End Nav' or by selecting 'End Acquire' in the Navigator menu; or 4) end the acquisition immediately by pressing 'End All', which avoids having to remember to press 'End Nav' before 'End Script'.
 The Camera and Script control panel will also include a button 'PauseN' for pausing acquisition after the current item is completed.
 Once paused, acquisition can be resumed with the 'ResumeN' button or ended immediately with 'End Nav'.